hathora/builder/docs/concepts/type-driven-development.md

 # Type driven development

 At the core of a Hathora application is the `rtag.yml` file.
 This file is where the API is defined which governs the communication between client and server.
-The `types` section is used to define the client data model is the `methods` section is used to define the server side functions and their associated rpc calls.
+The `types` section is used to define the client data model and the `methods` section is used to define the server side functions and their associated api calls.

-By leveraging this rich declarative format along with its code generation system, Hathora is able to provide the following useful functionality out of the box:
+By leveraging this rich declarative format along with its code generation system, Hathora facilitates a programming style we like to call "type driven development", as everything done in the framework is powered by the data types you define.
+From the `rtag.yml` file, Hathora automatically generates the following components out of the box:

-1. typesafe clients with the data types and rpc calls built in
+1. typesafe clients with the data types and api calls built in
 2. the server interface with method stubs to be implemented
 3. a prototype UI which allows for fast iteration and testing

-Together, these components facilitate a programming style we like to call "type driven development", similar to the popular "test driven development" (TDD) paradigm.

-Let's examine these components based on the following `rtag.yml` snippet example:
+Let's examine each these components based on the following example `rtag.yml` snippet:

 ```yml
 # rtag.yml